 1/* - The scale size ratio, 1/1 meaning the model’s size is the same as the original object’s size.
 For things like huge mecha a 1/144 scale is commonplace.

-Anime Island - A place filled with faggots who can’t read Amiami’s FAQs.
-Preorders come 3 months after the original release date.
-Avoid like fuck.
+Anime Island - Preorders come 2-3 months after the original Japanese release date.
 Recommended to use primarily for Bluefin’s localized Bandai items such as figuarts if sold out in Japan, as their preorders are cheaper than BigBadToyStore’s.

 Big 3 - Not Shounen Jump’s big 3.
 It’s the nickname AmiAmi, Hobbysearch (HS) and HobbyLink Japan (HLJ) have due to them being the most popular sites for buyfagging.